 The Version page displays the software versions loaded in the unit.
-Please have this information ready if you contact your dealer for any reas on:
+Please have this information ready if you contact your dealer for any reason:

-- Main: 2.0x (this is the main software version) - Network: the network firmware build code - Transport 66 (this is the mechanism controller board firmware issue)
+- Main: 2.0x (this is the main software version) - Network: the network firmware build code

 This page does not time out, press the Menu button to exit.